Spectra Image Profile - Create profiles from, normalize and edit 2D / 3D spectral data

 In Igor 9, these options are also available in the right-click menu of the data browser.

-Creating profiles and splitting data from the command line
+Creating profiles, splitting or combining data from the command line

 Some quick access functions can be directly invoked.
 To create a profile use: